 Like many house museums around the country, the Haas-Lilienthal House has maintenance needs that far exceed the revenue drawn from its visitors.
 Through this project, the National Trust will bring together some of the brightest minds in historic sites stewardship to create a long-term, sustainable vision for the site to save its unique history for future generations.

 The Haas-Lilienthal House is an exuberant 1886 Queen Anne-style Victorian located in San Francisco’s Pacific Heights neighborhood.
 It is the city’s only intact private home of the period that is open regularly as a museum, complete with authentic furniture and artifacts.
 The house is also unique as a place that conveys the role of Jewish immigrants in the development of the American West.

-- Identify interpretive and marketing strategies to revitalize the Haas-Lilienthal House, increase earned income, and create a broad awareness of important stories it has to tell.
+- Identify interpretive and marketing strategies to revitalize the Haas-Lilienthal House, increase earned income, and create a broad awareness of the important stories it has to tell

 Explore More Places

 From landmarks and icons, to neighborhoods and homes.
 Share and celebrate the places that are most important to you.This Place Matters To Me